moritzzimmer/terraform-aws-lambda/README.md

 ### with event source mappings

 [Event Source Mappings](https://www.terraform.io/docs/providers/aws/r/lambda_event_source_mapping.html) to trigger your Lambda function by DynamoDb, Kinesis and SQS can be declared inline.
-The module will add the required IAM permissions depending on the event source type to the Lambda role automatically.
+The module will add the required IAM permissions depending on the event source type to the function role automatically.

 see [examples](examples/with-event-source-mappings) for details